srinivas21109/Tourism-Management-System/README.md

 ![picture_1](https://github.com/srinivas21109/Tourism-Management-System/assets/119849011/32690c5f-a526-484a-90af-dc4b26bb75d7)

-This below webpage is designed as part of the "Tourism Management System" project, aimed at providing a platform for users to manage their travel and tourism activities efficiently.
-The main focus of this particular page is user registration.
+ The main focus of below web page is user registration.

 **Sign Up Here**
 The registration form is prominently displayed, encouraging new users to sign up for the service.
 The form includes the following fields: